BDC Hamburger Icon

 Once you’ve analyzed your data, you must present it in an easily digestible format that helps you and your team make informed decisions.
 Data visualization tools can help.

-Trusted productivity tools like Microsoft Excel and Microsoft PowerPoint can help you create data-driven presentations, but those programs are limited.
+Trusted productivity tools like Microsoft Excel and PowerPoint can help you create data-driven presentations, but those programs are limited.
 Many of the tools we listed above can generate clear, insightful reports.
-Alternatively, interactive executive dashboards let you present visually compelling presentations your team can engage with quickly, no matter what their technical expertise level is.
+Alternatively, interactive executive dashboards let you present visually compelling presentations your team can engage with quickly, regardless of their technical expertise level.

 8. Use data-driven insights to make decisions.